userexperior-technologies/integration-guide/docs/reactnative.md

     UserExperior.setCustomTag("Mobile Top-up",  "EVENT");
     ```

-  2. <u>Messages</u>
+  - **Messages**

-    : A message can be any app message shown to user, any response or error message or toast message or validation messages or messages shown on dialog boxes etc. which indicates a response to the user by the app.
+    A message can be any app message shown to user, any response or error message or toast message or validation messages or messages shown on dialog boxes etc. which indicates a response to the user by the app.
 To add message, use **"MSG"** in 2nd parameter.

     e.g. "Please select location", "Enable location permission", "User Name or Password is incorrect", etc.